-End-of-Curacy Review
+(h) End-of-Curacy Review

-Towards the end of year three or in the course of year four there will be a general assessment of the priest's or deacon's curacy measured against the Church of England's Formation Criteria for Ordained Ministry (Part I, Section 3, p.
-5) in the form of an End of Curacy Review.
+Towards the end of year three or in the course of year four there will be an overall assessment of the priest's or deacon's curacy measured against the Church of England's Formation Criteria for Ordained Ministry (Part I, Section 3) in the form of an End of Curacy Review.
 This will usually be conducted by the Diocesan Director of Ministerial Development; in exceptional circumstances by the Chair of the Ministry Team (the Suffragan Bishop) or a senior diocesan officer designated by the Chair of the Ministry Team.

 The End-of-Curacy Review is a review of the entire curacy in the form of a meeting between the DDMD and the curate over a whole morning or afternoon.
 In preparation for the Review, training incumbent and curate are each asked to fill in extensive forms, documenting the training and ministerial development of the curate over the years of the curacy.
-The assessment of the curate's formation, training and ministerial development is measured against the level of competence expected at the completion of IME 2, as set out in the Formation Criteria for Ordained Ministry in the Church of England (Part I, Section 3, p.
-5).
+The assessment of the curate's formation, training and ministerial development is measured against the level of competence expected at the completion of IME 2, as set out in the Formation Criteria for Ordained Ministry in the Church of England (Part I, Section 3.
+Please also refer to the preface to the 'Annual Training Plan, Part III, Section 10).